On generalized KKT points for the Motzkin-Straus program: Automorphisms of Induced Subgraphs

-Even though it is possible that no element of $\gkkt{c}$ has support equal to $S$, this does not depend solely on $S$.
-In fact, $\gkkt{c} \neq \emptyset$ in case $c$ lies outside a suitable bounded subset of $\bbR$.
+Even though it is possible that no element of $\gkkt{c}$ has support equal to $S$, the next proposition shows that a different scenario occurs if $\abs{c}$ is sufficiently large.

 \begin{proposition} Let $S$ be a non-empty subset of $V$.
-Then there exists a bounded interval $I \subset \bbR$ such that for every $c \in \bbR \setminus I$ at least an element of $\gkkt{c}$ has support equal to $S$. \end{proposition} \begin{proof} Call $s = \card{S}$ and assume $s>1$, for otherwise the proof is trivial.
-Observe that:
+There exists a bounded interval $I \subset \bbR$ such that if $c \notin I$ then at least an element of $\gkkt{c}$ has support equal to $S$. \end{proposition} \begin{proof} Call $s = \card{S}$ and assume $s \geq 3$, for otherwise the proof is trivial.
+Observe that